-Desktops earlier were in a category of Medium usage disk devices.
-As they are generally used in large business settings or by professional gamers, and many users share the same computer at the same time.
+Desktops earlier were in the category of Medium usage disk devices.
+They are generally used in large business settings or by professional gamers, and many users share the same computer simultaneously.

 However, with the evidence of better technologies like cloud storage and other technologies to manage and maintain the data and resources online, the disk space of the desktops has been considerably reduced.

 They are classified as Light disk usage devices, and a hard drive of 250 to 500 GB is nowadays sufficient for a desktop.